 - Helena Ribeiro (co-lead), English Faculty

-- Mikaila Harris, Assistant Director of Equity, Diversity and Inclusion
+- Mikaila Harris, Assistant Director of Equity, Diversity, Inclusion, and Community

 - Kate Krieg, Executive Director of Guided Pathways